ArulGupta2102/playwright-demo/README.md

 - Install Playwright Browsers
 - Run Playwright tests
 - Upload HTML report to the GitHub UI

+**Note: Before pushing the code, make sure to configure secrets in your GitHub repository, otherwise the GitHub Action will fail.**

 Push the workflow file to your repository.